mendix/docs/content/en/docs/appstore/modules/document-generation.md

 To see the generated document in the browser or download it, you can use the **Download file** microflow action.
 This will only work if you select *true* for the settings parameter **Wait for result** of the **Generate document from page** action.
 {{% /alert %}}

-#### 4.2 Generating a Document as a System Task {#system-task}
+#### 4.2 Generating Documents as a System Task {#system-task}

-For scenarios where you want to generate a document using a system context (for example in a scheduled event), the recommended approach is to se up one or more service users for document generation:
+For scenarios where you want to generate documents using a system context (for example in a scheduled event), the recommended approach is to se up one or more service users for document generation:

 1. Add a specific app role for document generation to your app, for example **DocGenServiceUser** or **ReadOnly**.
 In the settings for this new role, assign the **User** module role from the **DocumentGeneration** module to the app role.
 Also, assign or add the required module roles to allow read access to the relevant data in your app’s modules.